uc-cdis/gen3.org/content/resources/user/gen3-client.md

 The gen3-client can be [downloaded from Github](https://github.com/uc-cdis/cdis-data-client/releases/tag/0.2.1) for Windows, Linux or Mac OS, or it can be installed from source using Google's [GO language](https://golang.org/dl/)(instructions in Github README).

-* To install, download the correct file for your operating system to the location of your choice, unzip it, and add that location to your path.
-The program is executed from the command-line by running the command: `gen3-client <options>`
+To install, download the correct file for your operating system to the location of your choice, unzip it, and add that location to your path.
+The program is executed from the command-line by running the command: `gen3-client <options>`.

 Or, in the case that you haven't added the client to your path, execute the program with the following command: `path/to/binary/gen3-client <options>`, where `path/to/binary` is `./` if working from the same directory as the client executable.